amadikwajoyn/amadikwajoyn/README.md

 <br/><br/>

-Joy works as a Frontend Engineer at Korapay., where she works with a team of awesome Engineers to effect updates on existing platforms </b></p>
+Joy works as a Frontend Engineer at Kora, where she works with a team of awesome Engineers to effect updates on existing platforms </b></p>

 - 🤔 Find out about my job experiences https://www.linkedin.com/in/amadikwajoyn/